plebhash/nix-numerator/README.md

 Calculate mining profitability given various equipment and network assumptions.

 ## Mining inception
 Yo Dawg!
 I heard you like forks, so I forked your fork of an ethereum mining calculator!
-This was due to the poor state of bitcoin calculators available :sadface:
+This was due to the poor state of bitcoin calculators available :weary:.
 The original can be found [here](https://github.com/anthonygraignic/ethereum-mining-calculator).

 ## Live version